FionaRubino/DS340Wproject/README.md

 |  Recall |  93.67 | 93.67 | 92.41 |
 |  F1  | 86.55 |  86.55 | 91.25 |

+Baseline metrics remain the same.
+GridSearch-only metrics experienced some shifts.
+Originally, we reported 85.71% accuracy, 90.14% precision, 81.01% recall, and 85.33% F1.
+With PCHF, we originally reported 87.66% accuracy, 88.46% precision, 87.34% recall, and 87.9% F1.
+In the most recent run of code,  Grid, we see larger improvements from phase 2 to 3 than we did initally, but the improvement between phases still aligns with our conclusion that PCHF can improve this model.

 ### KNN

 | Metric | Baseline | GridSearch | GridSearch & PCHF |